 Two other federal agencies, the US Forest Service and the Bureau of Reclamation, have developed guidelines (WROS & WALROS respectively) for lake managers which classify lakes and recreation areas according to their recreational settings (Urban, Suburban, Rural Developed, Rural Undeveloped, Semi-primitive, Primitive), and they also give guidelines for minimal boat density for all lakes within each classification.
 Raystown Lake zones fall under the description of Natural Developed and Natural Undeveloped recreational settings.
 WROS and WALROS then give a list of criteria for which the number of acres/boat should be increased.
 I am quite familiar with WALROS because WALROS was used in our MT.
-Canyon Ferry Lake Study.
+Canvon Ferry Lake Study.
 The following 2 charts are from are WALROS, pgs.53-54.
+Table 2.5.-A range of recepting capacity coefficients

-Range of boating coe Range of boating coefficients (acres per boat)
+Range of boating coefficients (acres per boat)

 WALROS class Low end High end

 Urban 1 10

 Suburban 10 20

 Rural developed 20 50

 Rural natural 50 110 (1⁄4 sq mi)

 Semiprimitive 110 480 (% sq mi)

 Primitive 480 3,200 (5 sq mi)